Code-Institute-Submissions/Pyleks-milestone4/README.md

 ## Disclaimer
 This website is for educational purpose only.
-The base of this site is entirely from Code Institute, I have simply heavily modified it for my project.
+The base of this site is entirely from Code Institute Full Stack Developer Tutorial, I have simply heavily modified it for my project.
 At least in the places I knew how within the time frame I have.